 SELECT * FROM Customers GROUP BY name;

-The having is similar to WHERE statement, HAVING used along GROUP BY statement.
+The HAVING statement is similar to the WHERE statement.
+However, HAVING is used along with the GROUP BY statement.

 SELECT * FROM Customers GROUP BY name HAVING COUNT(name) > 5;